richardschoen/howtostuff/ibmisqlserverfreetds.md

-# Connecting to Microsoft SQL Server from IBM i Using ODBC and FreeTDS
+# Connect to Microsoft SQL Server from IBM i Using ODBC and FreeTDS

 IBM i Open Source Developers can now connect directly to SQL Server using the FreeTDS Libraries and ODBC